What is happening with horse traceability?

-The National Horse Traceability Working Group (NHTWG) is a non-statutory committee constituted by the Agriculture Ministers’ Meeting and the Australasian Racing Ministers’ Conference to provide advice on matters relating to the design and introduction of a traceability system for horses, donkeys and mules in Australia.
+The National Horse Traceability Working Group (Working Group) is a non-statutory committee constituted by the Agriculture Ministers’ Meeting and the Australasian Racing Ministers’ Conference to provide advice on matters relating to the design and introduction of a traceability system for horses, donkeys and mules in Australia.

-The NHTWG will meet regularly as required with the aim of providing recommendations for the implementation of a national horse traceability system via the Agriculture Ministers’ Meeting in early 2022.
+The Working Group met regularly as required to provide recommendations for the implementation of a national horse traceability system to Agriculture Ministers.

 The NHWTG is chaired by Mr Stuart McLean, OAM.
 The following organisations are represented on the Working Group: